Trails Illustrated Map for Cherokee National Forest Includes both the Cohutta and Big Frog Wilderness Areas

 Cohutta / Big Frog Mountain Wilderness AreasJust east of Chattanooga, along the Tennessee-Georgia border, resides some of the oldest known mountains in the world.
 Protecting these ancient peaks today is the Cohutta and Big Frog Mountain Wilderness Areas.
 The majority of the Big Frog Wilderness lies within Tennessee, while the largest portion of Cohutta resides in Georgia.

-The Big Frog/Cohutta combination, with adjacent primitive areas, creates the largest tract of Wilderness on USFS lands in the eastern United States.
+The combination of the Big Frog/ Cohutta Wilderness Areas and adjacent primitive areas, creates the largest tract of wilderness on U.S. Forest Service lands in the eastern United States.

-The district also contains the westernmost land higher than 4,000 feet in elevation in the eastern United States.
+The district also contains the westernmost land in the eastern United States with an elevation higher than 4,000 feet.
 In fact, there is no higher point west of Big Frog Mountain until reaching Big Bend in Texas or the Black Hills of South Dakota.

 Big Frog Mountain Wilderness